What's The Rush? Move NCAA Football To Spring

 Fall is quickly approaching, and I didn’t even realize it.
 That’s been one of the great mindfucks of this brutal year.
 It is simultaneously rushing past while feeling stagnant.
 No matter how we perceive it, time continues to march.
 August is almost here.
 That should mean that football is almost here.
 And yet.

 So what to do?
-Have each conference figured it out on their own?
-Each team plays a different number of games on different timelines as they try to dodge the virus?
+Have each conference figure it out on their own?
+Have each team play a different number of games on different timelines as they try to dodge the virus?
 It would all be laughable if it wasn’t so serious.
-There’s an obvious answer here, one that the short-sighted money grubs that run the NCAA and “Power Five” fail to see due to their fear of short term losses.
+There’s an obvious answer here, one that the short-sighted money grubs that run the NCAA and “Power Five” fail to see due to their fear of short-term losses.

 So how would the NCAA complete such a formidable task?
-In my mind, there are five hurdles to overcome in order to play any football in the time of COVID-19:
+In my mind, there are four hurdles to overcome in order to play any football in the time of COVID-19:

 General Safety Assurance